DataDog/the-monitor/docker/4_how_iheartradio_monitors_docker_performance.md

 Compounding this problem, iHeartRadio, like many companies, treats containers as cattle rather than pets—which is to say that they care more about the health of a service, which is powered by redundant, often geographically distributed containers, and less about the status of the individual containers.
 They needed a way to [aggregate their metrics using tags][part-1-tags], which would allow them to monitor service-level metrics by aggregating by Docker image.

 ![Visual break](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-03-container-monitoring/p4_divider_2.png)
-## Monitoring Docker with Datadog
+## Monitoring Docker performance with Datadog
 After deep investigation of several different monitoring platforms, iHeartRadio decided to use Datadog for infrastructure monitoring.
 Out of the box, Datadog collects CPU, memory, I/O, and network metrics from each Docker container, and can aggregate metrics by any tag or tags.
 That meant that immediately the company had access to high-resolution resource metrics at the container level, at the service level, or at any other tag-defined level.

 In most well-designed microservice architectures, services communicate directly with one another or via a queue—and this direct communication can be hard to monitor.
 There is no central load balancer to meter, and standard host-level network metrics aggregate the traffic measurements from all the services on the host.
 This aggregation can mask problems and hamper investigation.

 One of the reasons iHeartRadio uses Datadog is that Datadog breaks down network traffic by image and container so their engineers can immediately see exactly which service is overloaded or causing other services to fail by sending too much traffic—and they can aggregate these service metrics across any number of hosts.

-Additionally, iHeartRadio uses Datadog to monitor its non-Docker services such as HAProxy, MongoDB, and Elasticsearch, which allows their engineers to correlate Docker metrics with health and performance throughout their infrastructure.
+Additionally, iHeartRadio uses Datadog to monitor its non-Docker services such as HAProxy, MongoDB, and Elasticsearch, which allows their engineers to correlate Docker performance metrics with health and performance throughout their infrastructure.

 [![Hero image, Docker monitoring dashboard](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-03-container-monitoring/iheartmedia-screenshot.png)](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-03-container-monitoring/iheartmedia-screenshot.png)
-<center>*A Datadog dashboard that iHeartRadio uses to monitor Docker*</center>
+<center>*A Datadog dashboard that iHeartRadio uses to monitor Docker performance*</center>

 ## Alerting and investigation
 For iHeartRadio, rapid changes in internal network traffic are the most important canary in the coalmine—this is what they use to trigger alerts that notify engineers without [inducing alert fatigue](https://www.datadoghq.com/blog/monitoring-101-alerting/).
 This is why visibility into both aggregated and disaggregated service-level traffic is so important, as described above.
 Further, Datadog can alert on [rapid changes](https://www.datadoghq.com/alerts/) in network traffic, even before measurements cross unsafe thresholds.

 The rest of the resource metrics that iHeartRadio collects from Docker are principally used to [aid investigation](https://www.datadoghq.com/blog/monitoring-101-investigation/) of issues that arise.

-## How to monitor Docker like iHeartRadio
+## How to monitor Docker performance like iHeartRadio
 To follow along with this next part of the article, you'll need a Datadog account.
 If you don't have one, you can get a free 14-day unlimited account [here][dd-signup].

 ### Install the Agent <a class="anchor" id="install-agent"></a>